AaronRodrigues/CV/README.md

 ## Experience

 **Halliburton Worldwide Limited ** (2010 to 2017)
-Measurement While Drilling (MWD) Engineer - Halliburton Worldwide Limited **GITG** (2009 to 2010)
+Measurement While Drilling (MWD) Engineer
+**GITG** (2009 to 2010)
 Sr Sustainability Engineer - Integration of Hydrogen Fuel Cells and Photo-Voltaic solar panels into projects such as MASDAR city in the United Arab Emirates.